-A SPIB is a special issue of a journal which is republished as a hardback monograph with prelims and an index.
-Routledge launched this program in 2004 and at present, the majority of books published are in the social science, humanities, and behavioral science sectors.
+A SPIB is a special issue of a journal which is republished as a hardback monograph with new preliminary pages and an index.
+Routledge launched this program in 2004 and at present, the majority of books published are in the social science, humanities, and behavioural science sectors.

-If you have a special issue that you think could be part of this program, please contact your Managing Editor and they will ask you to submit a proposal.
+If you have a special issue that you think could be published as part of this program, please contact your Managing Editor and they will ask you to submit a proposal.

 Submitting a proposal

-The SPIB proposal form is a document used to communicate the gist of the book to our books marketing department and, from them, to potential buyers.
+The SPIB proposal form is a document used to communicate the content of the book to our books marketing department and, from them, to potential buyers.
 It gives you the opportunity to help us market your book effectively and maximize sales.
-We would value your suggestions for appropriate review media.
-The form should be completed by the special issue editor or the academic editor.
-The form implies a limit of two editors for a given project, but we can accept up to four editors.
-Please let the SPIB editor know of any such arrangement.
+The form should be completed by the special issue editor or the academic editor of the journal.
+The form has a default of two editors for a given project, but we can accept up to four/five editors if a large team was responsible for the special issue.

 Special issue books are marketed in a similar way to Routledge’s monographs.
-They will be advertised on our website, through e-campaigns, and our multiple catalogs.
-The books will also be sent to relevant conferences and we can produce flyers for the authors to distribute amongst interested contacts.
+They will be advertised on our website, through e-campaigns, and our multiple catalogues.
+We can produce promotional flyers for the editors to distribute amongst interested contacts, and at any events which the editors are attending.

 There is a minimum page count of 116pp, as anything lower than this may result in binding problems.
-The abstracts are left in situ and the index will be prepared by T&F.
+The abstracts are reproduced as published in the journal issue, and the index will be prepared by T&F.

-The amount of journal branding the SPIB will receive will vary depending on the contract.
-The standard SPIB has minimal visual connection to the journal; however, on the half title page, a tagline will cite the special issue of the journal as the SPIB’s original source.
+All SPIBs note in multiple places that the content originated as a journal issue.
+On the half title page, a tagline will cite the special issue of the journal as the SPIB’s original source.
 For example, “This book was published as a special issue of ….”
-We also include a citation information page in every SPIB, encouraging readers to cite the original journal issue, rather than the book.
+We also include a citation information page in every SPIB, asking readers to cite the original journal issue, rather than the book, and giving the information to do so.

-Initially the SPIB will be published in hardback only.
-We will then release a paperback and eBook version approx. 18 months after hardback publication, with the eBook being priced for the retail market.
+Initially SPIBs are published in hardback only.
+We then release a paperback and eBook version approximately 18 months after hardback publication, with the eBook being priced for the retail market.

 Can I insert new material?